mikerae/logging-in-game/README.md

 The order of function arguments was checked for when the functions were defined and when they were called.
 Inconsistencies were found.
 Once corrected, the issue was resolved.
 ### Map overpoulates with tile images when multiple New Games are started
+Each time a new game is called, the map populates in addaition to the tiles already created.
+### Maptile images dont populate after Welecome/Intro buttons are pressed but do populate when New game is selected in the nav bar
+There were inconsistencies in the args passed to one function, causing some constants to be undefined.
+These were corrected.
+### Map Grid shows horizontal gaps between rows
+When the grid sizes are turned on, for a particular screen size, columns show 61.09px and rows show 65.09 px.
+They should be equal.

 ## Testing
 Testing took place constantly throughout devenlopment as functions were built and deployed.